-General university degree requirements stipulate that 1) at least four units of the major or three units of the minor be taken in residence at Puget Sound; 2) students earn a GPA of 2.0 in courses taken for the major or the minor; and 3) all courses taken for a major or minor must be taken for graded credit.
+General university degree requirements stipulate that 1) at least four units of the major or three units of the minor be taken in residence at Puget Sound; 2) students earn a GPA of 2.0 in each course taken for the major or the minor; and 3) all courses taken for a major or minor must be taken for graded credit.
 Additional stipulations are indicated in the major and minor degree requirements listed below.

 Fourteen units, a senior portfolio, and a semester of study abroad in a French speaking country (see General Requirements above).

-Students minoring in French may satisfy the university's three (3) unit upper-division requirement by completing French courses 210 or above because such courses have two (2) units prerequisite (201-202).
+Students minoring in French may satisfy the university’s three (3) unit upper-division requirement by completing French courses 210 or above because such courses have two (2) prerequisite units (201-202).

-The department of French Studies is fully committed to the concept of study abroad as a complement to students' intellectual trajectory as they learn about the culture, history and literature of another country or countries.
+The department of French and Francophone Studies is fully committed to the concept of study abroad as a complement to students’ intellectual trajectory as they learn about the culture, history and literature of another country or countries.
 While all students are strongly encouraged to participate in endorsed study abroad programs in France or a Francophone country, majors in the department are required to complete a semester of study abroad in a French speaking country.
-Details of these and other study abroad Francophone programs may be obtained from department advisors and the Office of International Programs.
+Details of these and other Francophone study abroad programs may be obtained from department advisors and the Office of International Programs.